 Numerous factors can damage the relationships people have with themselves.
 Past trauma, neglect, abandonment or abuse can shift individual’s beliefs about whether they are inherently lovable, “good”, worthy or deserving of happiness.
 Family roles, cultural dynamics and social systems also play a role in shaping individuals beliefs about what they deserve and their value as a human being.

 Issues with self love can lead to perfectionism, narcissism, social anxiety, depression, unhealthy relationship dynamics, personality disorders, stress, self harm and addiction.
-Elizabeth helps people to repair their relationships with themselves by understanding the root causes of their negative beliefs about themselves.
-She helps people to build healthy, stable self esteem.
+I help you improve your relationship with yourself by illuminating the root causes of your negative beliefs about yourself.
+We work together to help you build healthy, stable self esteem.

 Having a positive relationship with yourself is a core component of mental wellbeing, happiness and stability.
 Truly loving and accepting yourself can lead to increased resilience, life satisfaction, professional success and healthier relationships with others.

-Elizabeth loves helping people and genuinely cares about the people she treats in therapy sessions.
-You will feel warmth, compassion and safety during your sessions.
-She believes in treating everyone with respect and sensitivity while avoiding judgements or negative assumptions.
-Elizabeth understands that there is no “one size fits all” approach to happiness and mental health.
-She will custom tailor your conversations, and your treatment, to meet your unique and specific needs.
-Therapy sessions will focus on what you want to, in order to get you feeling better as quickly and sustainably as possible.
+I love helping people and genuinely care about the people I treat in therapy.
+You will feel warmth, compassion and comfort during your sessions.
+I believe in treating everyone with respect and sensitivity while avoiding judgements or negative assumptions.
+I understand that there is no “one size fits all” approach to happiness and mental health.
+We will custom tailor your conversations, and treatment, to meet your unique needs.
+Therapy sessions will focus on what you want achieve, in order to get you feeling better as quickly and sustainably as possible.

-Elizabeth assists people in healing, learning and implementing new techniques to rewire their brain and change their lives.
-Her therapeutic approach is holistic and explores many areas of life to discover what is causing or contributing to the current problem and what changes can be made to improve mental health and overall wellbeing.
-Elizabeth’s primary therapeutic modality is Dialectical Behavior Therapy (DBT) but also incorporates elements of cognitive-behavioral therapy, psychodynamic psychotherapy and motivational interviewing techniques when indicated.
+I assist people in healing, learning and implementing new techniques to rewire their brains and change their lives.
+My primary therapeutic modality is Dialectical Behavior Therapy (DBT) but also incorporates elements of cognitive-behavioral therapy, psychodynamic psychotherapy and motivational interviewing techniques when indicated.

-Elizabeth Milano, LCSW has been helping people improve their mental health and live happier lives for over 10 years.
-Elizabeth is a former Professor of Clinical Psychology at the College of New Rochelle (now Mercy College).
-She has trained other mental health practitioners in how to perform therapy and published articles on Goodtherapy.org.
-Elizabeth reviews the latest research and consistently integrates new helpful techniques to ensure the most effective therapeutic experience for her patients.
+I have spent over 10 years helping people improve their mental health and live happier lives.
+I previously worked as a Professor of Clinical Psychology at the College of New Rochelle (now Mercy College).
+I have experience training other mental health practitioners in how to perform therapy and have published articles on Goodtherapy.org.
+I consistently review the latest research and integrate new helpful techniques to ensure the most effective therapeutic experience for my patients.

-Elizabeth received her clinical education at New York University where she studied Clinical Psychotherapy and attained a Masters Degree with a concentration in co-occurring addiction and mental illness.
-Elizabeth’s educational background also includes focus on the areas of trauma, personality disorders, relationship dynamics, racial and cultural identity, and the dynamic interplay between physical and emotional health.
+My clinical education was completed at New York University where I studied Clinical Psychotherapy and attained a Masters Degree with a concentration in co-occurring addiction and mental illness.
+My educational background also includes focus on the areas of trauma, personality disorders, relationship dynamics, and the dynamic interplay between physical and emotional health.